Shmita: Observance in the Land of Israel

 There is a requirement that shevi'it produce be consumed for personal use and cannot be sold or put in trash.
 For this reason, there are various special rules regarding the religious use of products that are normally made from agricultural produce.
 Some authorities hold that Hanukkah candles cannot be made from shevi'it oils because the light of Hanukkah candles is not supposed to be used for personal use, while Shabbat candles can be because their light can be used for personal use.
-For similar reasons, some authorities hold that if the Havdalah ceremony is performed using wine made from shevi'it grapes, the cup should be drunk completely and the candle should not be dipped into the wine to extinguish the flame as is normally done.
+For similar reasons, some authorities hold that if the Havdalah is performed using wine made from shevi'it grapes, the cup should be drunk completely and the candle should not be dipped into the wine to extinguish the flame as is normally done.

 The otzar beit din system is structured in such a way that biur remains the responsibility of members of individual households and hence warehoused produce does not have to be moved to a public place or reclaimed at the biur time.
 Households only have to perform biur on produce they receive before the biur time, not on produce they receive after it.

 Because the Orthodox rules of Kashrut have strictures requiring certain products, such as wine, to be produced by Jews, the leniency of selling one's land to non-Jews is unavailable for these products, since these strictures would render the wine non-Kosher.
-Accordingly, wine made from grapes grown in the land of Israel during the Shmita year is subject to the full strictures of Shmita.
+Accordingly, wine made from grapes grown in the land of Israel during the shmita year is subject to the full strictures of shmita.
 New vines cannot be planted.
 Although grapes from existing vines can be harvested, they and their products cannot be sold.

-While obligatory to the Orthodox as a matter of religious observance, observance of the rules of Shmita is voluntary so far as the civil government is concerned in the contemporary State of Israel.
+While obligatory to the Orthodox as a matter of religious observance, observance of the rules of shmita is voluntary so far as the civil government is concerned in the contemporary State of Israel.
 Civil courts do not enforce the rules.
 A debt would be transferred to a religious court for a document of prosbul only if both parties voluntarily agreed to do so.
 Many non-religious Israeli Jews do not observe these rules, although some non-religious farmers participate in the symbolic sale of land to non-Jews to permit their produce to be considered kosher and sellable to Orthodox Jews who permit the leniency.
-Despite this, during Shmita, crop yields in Israel fall short of requirements so importation is employed from abroad.
+Despite this, during shmita, crop yields in Israel fall short of requirements so importation is employed from abroad.